-Help provide a roof to those who need a homeHabitat for Humanity Las Vegas builds homes for low-income families at zero-interest mortgage rates.
-Volunteer efforts are currently suspended, but are expected to pick up next year.
-In the meantime, make a donation or help the bottom line by shopping at one of two ReStore locations in Las Vegas.
+Habitat for Humanity Las Vegas builds homes for low-income families at zero-interest mortgage rates.
+Volunteer to build a home, make a donation, or help the bottom line by shopping at one of two ReStore locations in Las Vegas.

-Help the entertainment community make a differenceMondays Dark is a fantastic example of Las Vegas entertainers joining together for the greater good.
-Organized by local performer Mark Shunock, Mondays Dark is a bi-weekly variety show (on Monday nights, when shows often go "dark" with a night off) of local singers, dancers, musicians, comedians, actors, and others donating their time and talent to raise a goal of $10,000 for a different cause each time around.
-This year, Mondays Dark has shifted focus to a virtual online format with performances still taking place at The Space off the Strip.
-Support the effort by taking part in the annual December anniversary celebration, which is traditionally the biggest event of the year and when charity partners for the following year are announced.
+Mondays Dark is a fantastic example of Las Vegas entertainers joining together for the greater good.
+Founded by local performers Mark Shunock and Cheryl Daro, Mondays Dark is a bi-weekly variety show (on Monday nights, when other shows often go "dark" with a night off) of singers, dancers, musicians, comedians, actors, and others donating their time and talent to raise a goal of $10,000 for a different cause each time around.
+You can further support the effort by attending the annual December anniversary celebration (taking place at the Palms December 12), when charity partners for the following year are announced.

-Help Las Vegas animals live a better lifeThe Animal Foundation is the largest animal shelter in Las Vegas, saving more than 20,000 dogs, cats, and other furry friends each year.
-The organization isn't currently accepting volunteers, but you can check in on the 15th of each month, when updates will be posted.
+The Animal Foundation is the largest animal shelter in Las Vegas, saving more than 20,000 dogs, cats, and other furry friends each year.
+Volunteers handle a wide variety of duties, from walking dogs to cleaning kennels.
 If you can't adopt, apply to foster a pet for a short-term period.

 The Southern Nevada affiliate of Dress for Success provides new clothes, networking, and career development tools for lower-income women on the job hunt.
-Fifty bucks could cover an outfit for a day, while $250 covers a week.
+Fifty bucks could cover an outfit for a day while $250 covers a week.
 So donate clothing or money if you can.
 Volunteers fill the roles of boutique assistants, image consultants, and more.